mdagakth/dd2480-g18-Continuous-Integration/README.md

 We configure our Github repository:

 * go to `Settings >> Webhooks`, click on `Add webhook`.
-* paste the forwarding URL (eg `http://8929b010.ngrok.io`) in field `Payload URL`) and send click on `Add webhook`.
+* paste the forwarding URL (eg `http://8929b010.ngrok.io`) in field `Payload URL`)
+* change content-type to `application/json` and send click on `Add webhook`.
 In the simplest setting, nothing more is required.

 We test that everything works:

-* go to <http://localhost:8080> tp check that the CI server is running locally
+* go to <http://localhost:8080> to check that the CI-server is running locally
 * go to your Ngrok forwarding URL (eg <http://8929b010.ngrok.io>) to check that the CI server is visible from the internet, hence visible from Github
 * make a commit in your repository
-* observe the result, in two ways:
+* observe the result, in three ways:
   * locally: in the console of your first terminal window, observe the requested URL printed on the console
   * on github: go to `Settings >> Webhooks` in your repo, click on your newly created webhook, scroll down to "Recent Deliveries", click on the last delivery and the on the `Response tab`, you'll see the output of your server `CI job done`
   * on ngrok: raise the terminal window with Ngrok, and you'll also the see URLs requested by Github